coraharmonica/blisscribe/readme.md

 <h3>Virtualenv</h3>

 Ensure you've installed virtualenv.
-Open blisscribe in command prompt and cd to the [bliss_online folder](https://github.com/coraharmonica/blisscribe/tree/master/bliss_online), where the env folder is located.
+Open command prompt and cd to the [bliss_online folder](https://github.com/coraharmonica/blisscribe/tree/master/bliss_online), where the env folder is located.

 If you are a Windows user, enter the following prompts to activate a virtualenv: